-If you have looked into buying a safe for yourself or your home, then you may have noticed that many have a fire rating.
-This rating is designed to illustrate how effective the safe can withstand fire and destruction caused by flames in the event of a fire.
-With a safe fire rating, you will know exactly how long you have to get help from the fire department and get any accidents under control before your safe becomes compromised, and your valuables are at risk.
+If you have considered buying a safe for yourself or your home, you may have noticed that many have a fire rating.
+This rating is designed to illustrate how effectively the safe can withstand fire and destruction caused by flames in the event of a fire.
+With a safe fire rating, you will know exactly how long you have to get help from the fire department and get any accidents under control before your safe becomes compromised and your valuables are at risk.

 How are fire safes tested?

-Finally, most safes will also be drop tested, in case it falls through a building on fire, to see how it would endure.
+Finally, most safes will also be drop tested, in case it falls through a building on fire, to see how they would endure.

 How long can a safe last in a fire?